Infinitely presented small cancellation groups have the Haagerup property: Preliminaries

 A standard reference for the \emph{classical small cancellation} theory considered in this paper is the book \cite{LS}.
 In what follows however we will mostly deal with an equivalent approach, focusing on CW complexes, following the notations from \cites{W-sc,W-qch}.

 All complexes in this paper are simply connected \emph{combinatorial} $2$--dimensional CW complexes, i.e.\ restrictions of attaching maps to open edges are homeomorphisms onto open cells.
-We assume that if in such a complex $X$, two cells are attached along a common boundary then they are equal, i.e.\ e.g.\ that $2$--cells are determined uniquely by images of their attaching maps.
-Thus, we do not distinguish usually between a $2$--cell and its boundary, being a cycle in the $1$--skeleton $X^{(1)}$ of $X$ --- we often denote both by $r$ and call them \emph{relators}.
-Moreover, we assume that boundaries of $2$--cells have even length.
+We assume that if in such a complex $X$ two cells are attached along a common boundary then they are equal, i.e.\ e.g.\ that $2$--cells are determined uniquely by images of their attaching maps.
+Thus, we do not distinguish usually between a $2$--cell and its boundary, being a cycle --- we denote both by $r$ and call them \emph{relators}.
+Note that an attaching map $r\to X$ need not to be injective.
+However, the injectivity indeed holds in the case we consider below.
+Moreover, we assume that relators have even length.
 This is not a major restriction since one can always pass to a complex whose edges are subdivided in two.
 Throughout the article, if not specified otherwise, we consider the \emph{path metric}, denoted $d(\cdot,\cdot)$, defined on the $0$--skeleton $X^{(0)}$ of $X$ by (combinatorial) paths in $X^{(1)}$. \emph{Geodesics} are the shortest paths in $X^{(1)}$ for this metric.
+By a (generalized) \emph{path} we mean a cellular map $p\to X$, from a subdivision of an interval to $X$.

 A path $p \to X$ is a \emph{piece} if there are $2$--cells $r,r'$ such that $p\to X$ factors as $p \to r \to X$ and as $p\to r' \to X$, but there is no isomorphism $r \to r'$ that makes the following diagram commutative.